 Overall impact

-Having an organisation wide Theory of Change, with priority outcomes and indicators that all programs within RFDS WO are represented in, can draw on, and use, ensures everyone within RFDS WO knows they are contributing to the same outcomes.
-With an overarching Theory of Change, RFDS WO leadership can make strategic decisions that are consistent and cohesive with what they are already doing and not duplicate.
-To demonstrate the importance of services and impact created for communities, RFDS WO can draw on existing data collection points and indicators, making data collection non-burdensome for staff and community.
+With an overarching theory of change, RFDS leadership can make strategic decisions that are consistent with but not duplicate what they are already doing.
+To demonstrate the importance of services and the impact created for communities, RFDS can draw on existing data collection points and indicators, making data collection non-burdensome for staff and community.

-This means, that RFDS WO can spend more time providing critical health services to people and areas that need it most.
+This means, that RFDS can spend more time providing critical health services to people and areas that need it most.
 They have the data and evidence to tell their story, highlight the necessity of their services, and continue building important relationships across Western Australia.

 Background